Mathio11/GPT-4o-bot/README.md

 ## Acknowledgments

-- OpenAI for providing the GPT API
+- OpenAI for GPT API
 - Streamlit team for their amazing framework
 - Contributors of the project